 Greece is a wonderful country full of ancient wonders, fabulous nature, excellent food, and some of Europe’s best beaches.
 The Greek Isles are world-famous; some for the legendary beach parties and others for their luxurious hotels with astounding views.
-Luckily we have visited Greece 6 times and explored its diverse landscapes on the mainland, its laid-back atmosphere on the islands, and dove deep into its history.
+Luckily, we have been able to visit Greece 6 times and explore its diverse landscapes on the mainland, its laid-back atmosphere on the islands, and dove deep into its history.

 Whether you’re more interested in the culture and history of Greece or its best beaches, you’re in the right place.
 This guide to all the best things to do in Greece offers plenty of options for everyone and explores all the best places to visit in the Mediterranean.